 In other cases, you may be better served by having the pros from A Better Garage Door install a screw-drive opener, instead of a chain or belt drive model.
 This is especially true if you have a double width door or a door that’s made from heavier materials like glass.
 But as we’ve seen, the advantages of the screw-drive garage door don’t end there.
 You can also save money while potentially enhancing the safety profile of your home by installing a screw-drive garage door.

-A Better Garage Door's experienced team of garage door service technicians has installed innumerable garage door openers of every type for scores of homeowners in Thornton, Broomfield and beyond.
+Our Littleton garage door service technicians has installed innumerable garage door openers of every type for scores of homeowners in Thornton, Broomfield and beyond.
 We make sure our customers are always fully informed about the pros and cons of each type of garage door opener, because our goal is to make sure they get the garage door they want, not the one that provides us with the largest profit margin.
-If you are still unsure which type of opener would be best for your home and family, give us a call on (303) 920-2267 and talk to one of our garage door experts.
+If you are still unsure which type of opener would be best for your home and family, give our experienced garage door repair team a call on (303) 920-2267 and talk to one of our experts.